 Then we take a new look at some even older caves.
 Nearly a century ago, French archaeologist Raymond Weill excavated what he identified as tombs in Jerusalem’s City of David—perhaps the royal necropolis of the kings of Judah as located in the Bible.
 As Jeffrey R. Zorn explains in “Is T1 David’s Tomb?” some scholars have since disputed this claim, but a new examination of more recent archaeological evidence suggests that archaeologist Weill might well have been right.
 After you’ve read the article, get a closer look at more photos and excavation drawings from the tombs on our website.

-Our columnists offer bite-size tastes of more Bible and archaeology topics.
+Our columnists offer bite-size tastes of more Bible and archaeology topics (by genaa).
 In his First Person, BAR editor Hershel Shanks asks what we should do when the experts disagree.
 Leonard Greenspoon explores popular uses of the Biblical phrase “It is better to give than to receive” in The Bible in the News.
 After a momentous year in Great Britain, Henry W. Morisada Rietz explores the Biblical connections of “God Save the Queen” in Biblical Views.
 And Yonatan Adler uses the case of chalkstone vessels to further the discussion in Archaeological Views of the relationship between text and archaeology.

 As always, there’s even more to explore online at Bible History Daily where you can access daily articles on key Biblical archaeology topics, the latest news, book reviews and dozens of free eBooks including our new one, Ancient Israel, Egypt and the Exodus.
 If you haven’t tried our digital issue, check it out here or download our brand-new iPad app.
 We also have more letters from our readers with responses from the article authors.
 Our BAS Library features easy access to all footnoted articles in BAR Notables and new Special Collections each month.